-A product consumers standby power when it is in the lowest power-consuming mode—typically when it is switched off.
-Federal agencies are required to purchase information technology (IT) and electronic products with a standby level of 1 Watt or less.
+A product consumes standby power when it is in the lowest power-consuming mode—typically when it is switched off.
+Federal agencies are required to purchase information technology (IT) and electronic products with a standby power level of 1 watt or less.
 They are also required to ensure that 95% of electronic product purchases qualify as Electronic Product Environmental Assessment Tool (EPEAT) products each year.
 Read about laws and requirements related to energy-efficient product purchasing.

 |Table 1.
 IT and Electronics Purchase Requirements and Resources|

 Use these resources to determine whether a product complies with requirements for federal purchases.